rust-lang/reference/src/expressions.md

 * Operands of [comparison].
 * Left operands of the [compound assignment].

-## Constant expressions

-Certain types of expressions can be evaluated at compile time.
-These are called _constant expressions_ and are required in [const contexts].
-In other places, such as in [`let` statements](statements.html#let-statements), constant expressions may be evaluated at compile time.
-If errors, such as out of bounds [array indexing] or [overflow] occurs, then it is a compiler error if the value must be evaluated at compile time, otherwise it is just a warning, but the code will most likely panic when run.

-The following expressions are constant expressions, so long as any operands are also constant expressions and do not cause any [`Drop::drop`][destructors] calls to be ran.

-* [Literals].
-* [Paths] to [functions](items/functions.html) and constants.
-  Recursively defining constants is not allowed.
-* [Tuple expressions].
-* [Array expressions].
-* [Struct] expressions.
-* [Enum variant] expressions.
-* [Block expressions], including `unsafe` blocks, which only contain items and possibly a constant tail expression.
-* [Field] expressions.
-* Index expressions, [array indexing] or [slice] with a `usize`.
-* [Range expressions].
-* [Closure expressions] which don't capture variables from the environment.
-* Built in [negation], [arithmetic, logical], [comparison] or [lazy boolean] operators used on integer and floating point types, `bool` and `char`.
-* Shared [borrow]s, except if applied to a type with [interior mutability].
-* The [dereference operator].
-* [Grouped] expressions.
-* [Cast] expressions, except pointer to address and function pointer to address casts.

 ## Overloading Traits

 Many of the following operators and expressions can also be overloaded for